 Each of the Sub-Funds may, on an ancillary basis, hold liquid assets.
-All Sub-Funds may also, to the extent permitted by applicable regulations, on a temporary basis or for defensive purposes, invest in government debt securities.
+All Sub-Funds may also, to the extent permitted by applicable regulations, on a temporary basis or for defensive purposes, hold cash equivalents as further described in Appendix I.